TheElectronicMusicProject/simple_audio_amplifier/README.md

 This project is an exercise to correctly use KiCad to design a complete project.
 The amplifier consists of the LM386N audio mono amplifier with some circuitry to adjust:

-- Gain
+- Gain (incremented with clockwise rotation)
-- Volume
+- Volume (incremented with counterclockwise rotation)
-- Bass
+- Bass (incremented with counterclockwise rotation)

 There is an additional dedicated circuitry to light an LED up when the device is powered on.
-The audio input is jack socket compatible with TRRS contacts, however only the first ring is actually connected to the amplifier, leaving the second ring unconnected.
+The audio input is jack socket compatible with TRS/TRRS contacts, however only the first ring is actually connected to the amplifier, leaving the second ring unconnected.
 This means you must set the audio source to output a monophonic sound.
 The risk is to loose half of the music if stereo is used.

 ## 2 Technical Specifications